 OEC collects and releases data about child care provider programs, teachers, and staff in Connecticut.

-To see a record of regulatory actions from before July 1, 2014, check out the Department of Public Health’s archives.
+To see additional regulatory action records, check out the Department of Public Health’s archives.

 Qualified Staff Member (QSM) reports